mentalfaculty/LLVS/docs/_posts/2019-09-25-data-driven-swiftui.md

 ## A Merge at Every Coal Face

 Who cares?
 Why is this useful?
 Here is something you realize when implementing sync in a non-trivial app: whenever you have a mutable copy of the data, you have a merge problem.

 For example, imagine you fetch data from disk, and store it in a controller.
 What happens when new changes arrive from a different device?
 You have to merge those changes into the controller's data.
 And what happens when the user makes changes in the view?
 You have to merge those changes into the controller's copy of the data.

-And the same applies to every level of the app.
+And the same applies at every level of the app.
 If you are working on a view class, you have to be careful to pull updates in from the controller, and merge them with any changes the user has just made.
 In short, there is a merge problem at every coal face.
 Any mutable copy of your data is another merge problem to solve.

 The reason the solution above works so well is that there is no mutable copy of the data.
 The only mutation occurs in the data store when changing the current version.
 All merging occurs in this step, via the mechanisms provided by LLVS.
 In this particular example, we have opted for a simple "most recent value wins" merge policy, but we could make merging as sophisticated as needed.
 We do this in one place, rather than throughout the app for every mutable copy of the data.